SEMICeu/Taxonomy/Entity_Legal_Form/README.md

 The SPARQL query:
 * filters only the legal forms in ACTIVE status, see [line 42](https://github.com/SEMICeu/Taxonomy/blob/master/Entity_Legal_Form/SPARQL-query-for-ELF.rq#L42)
+* make sure to have the same countries present in the Publications Office Country Authority Table with the filter in [line 62](https://github.com/SEMICeu/Taxonomy/blob/master/Entity_Legal_Form/SPARQL-query-for-ELF.rq#L62)

 The [server version of SPARQL-Anything](https://github.com/SPARQL-Anything/sparql.anything#using-the-server) has been downloaded directly in this folder so it can access to the GLEIF ELF Code list and to the Publications Office Country Authority Table